dropbox/stone/doc/lang_ref.rst

    namespace users

 This logically groups all of the routes and data types in the spec file into the ``users`` namespace.
-A spec file may only be part of one namespace.
+A spec file must declare exactly one namespace, but multiple spec files may contribute to the same namespace.

 Namespaces are useful for grouping related functionality together.
 For example, the Dropbox API has a namespace devoted to all file operations (uploading,